willWashington/POC-PNDD/README.md

 This project demonstrates **Path Node Driven Design (PNDD)** — a strategy that maps full application features to structured paths composed of navigable nodes.

 ---

+## Requirements

+Docker
+Postgres SQL
+EF
+C# 8
+Potentially Reflection or other tools for looking inward at the source (to capture paths).
+What am I missing?

+---

 ## Concept